rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 and plural, as well as, the genitive of the possessive declension.

 Genitive
 The GENITIVE case in Erzya does not have consistent marking.
-It is marked with %ń, %oń,
-%eń => %Oń in the indefinite and definite plural declensions, whereas the definite singular attests it as a ZERO marker with the definite marker used for the oblique cases in %ńt́, %ońt́,
-%eńt́ => %Ońt́ (cf. EKM 2000; Pall 1996; Imajkina 1996a: 52, 62-64).
+It is marked with -ń, -oń, -eń => -Oń in the indefinite and definite plural declensions, whereas the definite singular attests it as a ZERO marker with the definite marker used for the oblique cases in -ńt́, -ońt́, -eńt́ => -Ońt́ (cf. EKM 2000; Pall 1996; Imajkina 1996a: 52, 62-64).

 <pgNo>78</pgNo>
 78